Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Preliminaries

 \subsubsection{Smooth prime Fano threefolds}

-Let now $X$ be a smooth projective variety of dimension $3$.
+Let now $X$ be a smooth connected complex projective variety of dimension $3$.
 Recall that $X$ is called {\it Fano} if its anticanonical divisor class $-K_X$ is ample.
 A Fano threefold $X$ is said to be {\it prime} if its Picard group is generated by the class of $K_X$.
 These varieties are classified up to deformation, see for instance \cite[Chapter IV]{fano-encyclo}.
 The number of deformation classes is $10$, and they are characterized by the {\it genus}, which is the integer $g$ such that $\deg(X)=-K_X^3=2\, g-2$.
-Recall that the genus of a prime Fano threefold take values in $\{2,\ldots,10,12\}$.
+Recall that the genera of prime Fano threefolds take values in $\{2,3,\ldots,9,10,12\}$.
 If $-K_X$ is very ample, we say that $X$ is {\it non-hyperelliptic}.
 In this case we have $g\geq 3$.

 If $X$ is a prime Fano threefold of genus $g$, the Hilbert scheme $\sH^{0}_{1}(X)$ of lines contained in $X$ is a scheme of dimension $1$.
 It is known by \cite{iskovskih:II} that the normal bundle of a line $L\subset X$ splits either as $\OO_{L} \oplus \OO_{L}(-1)$ or as $\OO_{L}(1) \oplus \OO_{L}(-2)$.
 The Hilbert scheme $\sH^{0}_{1}(X)$ contains a component which is non-reduced at any point if and only if the normal bundle of a general line $L$ in that component splits as $\OO_{L}(1) \oplus \OO_{L}(-2)$.
 In this case, the threefold $X$ is said to be {\em exotic} (see \cite{prokhorov:exotic}).
 On the other hand, we say that $X$ is {\em ordinary} if it contains a line $L$ with normal bundle $\OO_{L} \oplus \OO_{L}(-1)$, equivalently if $\sH^{0}_{1}(X)$ has a generically smooth component.
 Recall that, if $X$ is general enough, $\sH^0_1(X)$ is in fact a smooth irreducible curve see \cite[Theorem 4.2.7]{fano-encyclo}, and the references therein.